Fatih5252/how-to/src/pages/type/boolean.md

 If not, here is an explanation:

-The "Options" type, also known as True/False, means that there will be a switch that you can turn on and off.
+The "Boolean" type, also known as True/False, means that there will be a switch that you can turn on and off.
 For example, in the [/imagine module](https://howto.scnx-tutorials.de/docs/modules/imagine) (Section: Add download button?) there is such a switch you can toggle.

 If you see this switch, it is never required, and you can leave it in the standard setting.